maxxiimo/the-front-end-manifesto/information-architecting.md

 ### The Storyline

 The unifying message behind this mosaic of information is the storyline.
-Before content can be discovered, grouped, and placed in a layout, the writer, in this case you, has to have the stories general theme in mind.
+Before content can be discovered, grouped, and placed in a layout, the narrator, in this case you, has to have the stories general theme in mind.
 For example, the storyline might be:

 > I'm a great Web site for finding a job...a job that is perfect for you, you should join me, if you do you will have access to tons of perfect jobs and your life will change for the better forever!